brisa-build/brisa/packages/docs/api-reference/brisa-cli/brisa-build.md

 ## Web component build

+Brisa is more than a framework; it is a [Web Component Compiler](/building-your-application/building/web-component-compiler).
+You can create web components using Brisa and build them to create a library.

 `brisa build -w path/web-component.tsx` creates a standalone web component to create a library.
 The path to the file can be relative or absolute.
 The output will be:

 > [!IMPORTANT]